alderven/relayr/README.md

 Use test framework to organize and run tests, e.g. [pytest](https://docs.pytest.org/en/latest/).

-Use tearup/teardown (in terms of pytests it is called [fixtures](https://docs.pytest.org/en/latest/fixture.html)) for test data preparation/deletion.
+Use tearup/teardown (in terms of pytests it is called [fixtures](https://docs.pytest.org/en/latest/fixture.html)) for test data preparation/deletion and for reusing components in other tests.

 Use [parametrization](https://docs.pytest.org/en/latest/parametrize.html) in order to avoid duplication of code.

+Create test independed from each other.

+Use steps-expected result structure in test.

 Use reporting tool, e.g. [Yandex Allure](https://docs.qameta.io/allure/) for convenient results representation.